Gwen Alston: Early life and education

-Hannah Gwendolen Shone was born on 22 May 1907 in Birkenhead, Cheshire, the second eldest of eight children (five daughters and three sons) of Hannah (née Minshull) and Robert Harold Shone, Her father was a steel stockholding merchant and her mother a farmer's daughter.
+Hannah Gwendolen Shone was born on 22 May 1907 in Birkenhead, Cheshire, the second eldest of eight children (five daughters and three sons) of Hannah (née Minshull) and Robert Harold Shone.
+Her father was a steel stockholding merchant and her mother a farmer's daughter.
 Her elder brother Sir Robert Minshull Shone became an influential economist and public servant in the field of iron and steel.

 She was educated at Wallasey High School and Penrhos College, Colwyn Bay.
 She obtained a BSc in mathematics in 1927 and a diploma in education in 1928, both from the University of Liverpool.

 While at university, she took flying lessons and obtained her private pilot's 'A' flying licence in 1929, gaining Royal Aero Club Aviator's Certificate No.9074 from Liverpool Aero club.
-She then spent 5 years teaching mathematics in Rotherham and Nottingham, and simultaneously working towards a MSc in aerodynamics at the University of Nottingham.
-Her MSc was awarded in 1932.

 Career

 Teaching 1929-33

-After graduating from the University of Liverpool, Alston taught mathematics in Rotherham and Nottingham from 1929 to 1933 while completing her Master's degree.
+After graduating from the University of Liverpool, Alston taught mathematics in Rotherham and Nottingham from 1929 to 1933 while simultaneously working towards a MSc in aerodynamics, which was awarded in 1932.

 Throughout her consequent scientific career, Alston committed herself to the improvement and communication of aviation education.